God calls us to welcome the stranger, says Krish Kandiah

 The government says it wants to prevent and deter unlawful migration into the UK, particularly migration by 'unsafe and illegal routes'.
 People in breach of immigration control will be removed from the UK.

+"It was interesting to see the public reaction, whether that's people turning up at Leicester City when Chelsea were playing over the weekend, and Gary getting a lot of support there, whether it's the huge solidarity he got from commentators, players and clubs.

+"There's something going on that seems to say there's a disconnect with this government's policy and the BBC's social media policy.
+That's an interesting thing, it's always good to know your context."

-Responding to the row, Dr Kandiah said that Christians are called to "welcome the stranger" and that current events present opportunities to do this.
+Dr Kandiah went on to say that Christians are called to "welcome the stranger" and that current events present opportunities to do this.

 "As Christians we are always called to live under the rule of Jesus whatever our political situation," he said.